Merley-North-Digital-Walking-Group/walking-app/README.md

 1 - Clone repository from GitHub on your local machine.

-2 - Install and activate a python venv.
+2 - Create and activate a python venv.

 3 - Install required packages:
 ```